yR-DEV/Angular-Practice/Unit-1/5-built-in-directives.md

 **EXERCISE**

 Use `ng-repeat` to iterate through the attributes (keys) of an object and list them on in the template
+- in order to tell angular to loop through an array with duplicates, use "track by $index"in the ng-repeat statement to track by the index of the array and not the actual value of the indexed item

 ### ng-show/hide